-and our strong relationships within the communities where we work, enable us to effectively mobilize high-impact programs to help measure the spread of the virus and ensure social support for affected families and communities.
+Since the first case of COVID-19 was detected on Navajo Nation last year, COPE has contributed to the immediate and long-term response to the virus.
+Our approach of working alongside local leaders, our ties to leading national and international medical responders, and our strong connection with the communities where we work, have enabled us to effectively mobilize high-impact programs to help measure and prevent the spread of the virus and to ensure social support for affected families and communities.

-Join us in stopping the spread of the virus.
+Will you join us in stopping the spread of the virus?

-COPE is providing essential supplies on Navajo Nation, including hard-hit regions of Kayenta and Chilchinbito, and Nazlini and Dennehotso Chapters (pictured).
-COPE staff are conducting screenings, conducting referrals, and servicing the unsheltered in Gallup to limit COVID-19.
+COPE facilitated the delivery of essential supplies on Navajo Nation, including hard-hit regions of Kayenta, Chilchinbito, Nazlini and Dennehotso Chapters

 COPE is working in the following areas: